pubref/rules_docker/README.md

 # `rules_docker` (αlpha) [![Build Status](https://travis-ci.org/pubref/rules_docker.svg?branch=master)](https://travis-ci.org/pubref/rules_docker)

-These are respository rules for building deterministic base docker images with bazel.
-Bazel provides fantastic support for this with the `docker_build` rule.
+These are repository rules for building deterministic base docker images with bazel.
+Bazel provides fantastic support for this with the [docker_build](https://bazel.io/docs/be/docker.html) rule.
 This function removes timestamps and other non-deterministic data in order to repeatably build docker images based on content alone.